 The programme includes modules predominantly focused on practice embedded elements.
-It is anticipated that students will normally be working in an area related to their intended focus of study, e.g recovery oriented practice, the management of long term illness, community/primary care, intellectual disability & concurrent mental health problems, care of the older person or care of the child and adolescent.
+It is anticipated that students will normally be working a minimum of 20hrs per week in an area related to their intended focus of study, e.g. recovery oriented practice, the management of long term illness, community/primary care, intellectual disability & concurrent mental health problems, care of the older person or care of the child and adolescent.

 This programme will further develop your analytical skills, and provide an educational framework to deliver optimum care to individuals, families and communities, as well as improving the quality of healthcare practice in the Irish healthcare system.

 - To initiate and lead practice developments in your area.

 - To demonstrate clinically effective practice through critical engagement.